Safeguarding Policy

 -

-Follow UK law, Keeping Children Safe in Education (2025), and Working Together to Safeguard Children (2018, updated 2023)
+We follow UK law — including Keeping Children Safe in Education (2025) and Working Together to Safeguard Children (2023)

-Flaem is your safe place to learn and create.
-If anyone makes you feel uncomfortable, confused, or upset — tell a grown-up you trust or message us.
-You’ll never be in trouble for speaking up.
+If anyone ever makes you feel uncomfortable, confused, or upset — tell a grown-up you trust or message us.

-3. Who This Policy Applies To
+2. Who This Policy Applies To?

 -